Eye Movement Desensitization and Reprocessing

 At its most basic explanation, EMDR helps clients process difficult or traumatic emotions while diverting their attention through eye movements.
 When a client’s attention is focused on something else, it may be easier to walk through painful or traumatic memories and process those emotions.

 How EMDR Works

 There are eight different phases of EMDR treatment.
 Multiple sessions, typically between 6 and 12, may be needed to complete these phases.
-Though that is the average number of sessions needed for most clients, there is no timeline on EMDR therapy.
+Though that is the average number of sessions most clients need, there is no timeline for EMDR therapy.
 It can take as few or as many sessions as the client needs for EMDR to be effective.

 Phase One: History and Treatment Planning

-Clients are going to discuss with their therapist their treatment history, their trauma, and an evaluation is going to decide whether EMDR is the appropriate treatment plan.
+Clients will discuss with their therapist their treatment history and trauma, and an evaluation will decide whether EMDR is the appropriate treatment plan.
 It is critical that clients remain honest with their therapist during this phase as they discuss:

 - The specific problems or reasons why they came to therapy in the first place

 - What those problems have caused (drug or alcohol abuse)

 - Possible trauma or events from the past that led to the development of those specific problems

 - Moments in the present that cause distress or bring up distressing memories of the past (triggers)